-Although the journey to a pharmaceutical sales rep may seem daunting, the payouts include high income, great benefits, and of course the all-important job security.
+Although the journey to one of these jobs as a rep may seem daunting, the payouts include high income, great benefits, and of course the all-important job security.

 What will you be doing?
-Your job will be to sell and pitch medical tech and products to physicians.
-In short – you’re going to need to know your stuff and sell it well.
+Your role will be to sell and pitch medical tech and products to physicians.
+In short – you’re going to need to know your stuff and sell it well for these jobs.
 Physicians aren’t known to look over even the smallest of details.

-Pharmaceutical sales fall into the medical sector, another sector filled with extremely large and growing businesses.
+A job in sales for Pharma falls into the medical sector, another sector filled with extremely large and growing businesses.
 What has led to such a steady growth?
 The population is continually growing and people continue to live longer year after year.
 As the older population requires more medical attention, more technology and medicines are developed to fix any and everything.

-Don’t be fooled, this industry is anything and everything but boring.
-Pharmaceutical sales can range from sport medicines, to medical devices, and home healthcare, but in the end you are pitching new and exciting technologies and medicines to professionals.
+Don’t be fooled though, this industry is anything and everything but boring.
+Jobs can range from sport medicines, to medical device sales, and home healthcare, but in the end you are pitching new and exciting technologies and medicines to professionals.

 The bottom line is that this position has a high reward if you are willing to put in the time to study, network, and make sure that you continue your education.
 As mentioned before, every sector is constantly evolving but in the pharmaceutical world you’ve got to be ahead of a game that for some people looks like it’s written in a whole other language – and sometimes it is.